24/7 Admissions | Call Now: (800) 939-6636

 The founder of Alcoholics Anonymous, Bill Wilson, created the fellowship of Alcoholics Anonymous in 1935.
 Since then, the 12 Steps have played an integral role for people who want to live and enjoy a sober lifestyle.

 The 12 Steps serve as a spiritual guide to sober living.
 They encourage people to turn their lives over to the care of a Higher Power.
-A recent study has shown that addicted people who incorporate spirituality into their recovery have a greater chance at success for ongoing, long-term sobriety than those who do not.
+A recent study has shown that people who are addicted and include spirituality in their recovery are more likely to stay sober than those who don’t.

 Going to a 12-Step Program After Rehab

-It is highly recommended that recovering people regularly attend meetings at fellowships like Alcoholics Anonymous or Narcotics Anonymous.
+We strongly advise people who are in recovery to go to group meetings like Alcoholics Anonymous or Narcotics Anonymous.
 As the saying goes, “Meeting makers make it.”

 We’ve All Been There – You Are Not Unique!

-If you have a fear of 12-Step meetings, you are not alone.
-You are not unique.
+If you have a fear of 12-step meetings, you’re not alone.
 In fact, you are the rule rather than the exception.
-Almost every single person who attended their first meeting was somewhat uncomfortable when they got there.
+Every single person who went to their first meeting felt a little awkward when they got there.
 They felt strange and out of place.
 This is completely understandable.

 So, we want to reassure you.
 There is absolutely nothing wrong with you because you just can’t seem to muster the courage to go.
-You are not a weirdo.
-You are not a coward.
+You’re not strange.
+You’re definitely not a coward.
 You are a human being who is simply experiencing fear of the unknown.

-Walking into a meeting for the first time is scary.
-Nevertheless, 12-Step meetings are your lifeline to recovery.
+It’s scary to walk into a meeting for the first time.
+But 12-step meetings are your lifeline to recovery.
 They should not be avoided.
 Your life depends on it.
-So, let’s talk about how you can overcome any fear you may have about attending a 12-Step meeting.
+Let’s talk about how to get over any fears you might have about going to a 12-step meeting.

 Don’t Be Afraid to Step Outside Your Comfort Zone